flightaware/tclrmq/README.md

 ### on

 Takes an AMQP method name in camel case, starting with a lower case letter and the name of a callback proc for the method.
+To unset a callback, set its callback proc to the empty string or use _removeCallback_.

 ### onClose